serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

 CloudFormation is also not a best friend with those replicated functions what comes to the removal, the removal usually times out.

-## Time for a test run!
+## Time for a Test Run!

 First, find out the domain name of the created distribution either by logging in to the AWS web console or with the AWS CLI.
 The following snipped lists all the deployed distributions and shows domain names and comments.
 The comment field is the same one that is defined as a comment in CloudFront resource in serverless.yml.
-In the example, it is the service name, e.g. dev-presigned-upload.
+In the example, it is the service name, e.g. `dev-presigned-upload`.

 ```shell
 aws cloudfront list-distributions \